tgbugs/blackfynn-python/docs/tutorials/tabular.rst

 .. note::
    The reason for presenting the example above is to illustrate how simple it can be to work with the downloaded dataframe.
-This is just a very easy example to get you stated in the analysis and exploration of your tabular datasets.
+This is just a very easy example to get you started in the analysis and exploration of your tabular datasets.